askonomm/dompa/README.md

 ### `traverse`

-The `traverse` method is very similar to the `query` method, but instead of returning deep copies of data it returns a direct reference to data instead, meaning it is ideal for updating the node tree inside of Dompa.
+The `traverse` method is very similar to the `query` method, but instead of returning deep copies of data it returns a direct reference to data instead, meaning it is ideal for updating the node tree inside Dompa.
 It takes a `Callable` that gets a `Node` passed to it, and has to return the updated node, like so:

 ```python